Jasata/psud/README.md

 This implementation uses a lock file scheme to avoid multiple instances from starting up.
 Because this daemon is expected to be executed with non-root privileges, the lock file cannot be located in the system default location.
 Instead, the lock file is placed into `/tmp` directory.

 It is to be noted that if the user so wishes, he can remove a lock file and start up another copy of the daemon, but the implementation itself respects the lock file.
+Another running copy of the deamon is also unlikely to find another connected Agilent device...

 ## Update Intervals